 Finalize email details

 Lastly, add your recipient, subject line, and a short message to accompany your video.
-Then click send.
+Then, send the email.
 You won’t know when your recipient has watched the video or how much of it they’ve seen, but you can log back into your hosting service account from time to time to check if it’s received any views.

 Best way to send videos